alphagov/email-alert-frontend/README.md

 $ bundle exec rake
 ```

+### Publishing Routes

+There are six routes provided by this app: /email-signup, /email-signup/confirm, /email/unsubscribe, /email/subscriptions, /email/authenticate and /email/manage.
+If you are deploying this app to a new environment, you will need to publish these routes using [Special Route Publisher](https://github.com/alphagov/special-route-publisher)

 ### Testing account pages

 Some pages are only accessible once a user has logged-in, using a link sent in an email.
 To test these pages locally, you will need to make a temporary change to the controller code to bypass authentication.
 If testing on a deployed branch, see the documentation on [receiving emails from in Integration and Staging](https://docs.publishing.service.gov.uk/manual/receiving-emails-from-email-alert-api-in-integration-and-staging.html).